anthonydourra/CTI-Detection-Awareness/CTI_Briefs/2025-05-26_interlock_ransomware.md

 ## Mitre Att&ck Mapping

 - Initial Access                             TA0001
+- User Execution: Malicious Copy and Paste   T1204.004
 - Phishing                                   T1566
 - Spearphishing via Link                     T1566.002
 - Powershell                                 T1059.01
-- User Execution             T1562.001
 - Lateral Movement                           TA0008
 - Remote Services: RDP                       T1021.001
 - Valid Accounts                             T1078
+- Collection                                 TA0009
+- Exfiltration                               TA0010
 - Data Encryption for Impact                 T1486

 ## Recommended Mitigations

 - Block access to domains with uncommon TLDs (.xyz, .top, .click, .etc)
 - Enable SmartScreen
 - Educate users to be on the lookout for fake CAPTCHAs and to report them immediately.
 - See the [Fake CAPTCHAs](../Security_Awareness/Fake_CAPTCHAs.md) file in the Security_Awareness directory for a sample security training and awareness email to be sent to users.
+- Maintain offline backups

 ## Detection Guidance